 It is much easier for the government to change regulations than to change an Act of Parliament, which is why keeping things “off the face of the bill” and leaving it all to regulations later can become highly charged and controversial.

-With the Wellbeing Bill up till now the government wanted ONLY THE FIRST set of regulations to be subject to scrutiny [via affirmative procedure” and “approval procedure”] with any later changes able to be made quickly and easily through a different process (negative procedure)
+With the Children’s Wellbeing and Schools Bill the government initially wanted ONLY THE FIRST set of regulations to be subject to scrutiny [via affirmative procedure” and “approval procedure”] with any later changes able to be made quickly and easily through a different process (negative procedure)

 This was criticised by the Delegated Powers and Regulatory Reform Committee back in April 2025 which took the view that first-time-only affirmative powers were inappropriate where there was nothing to prevent significant changes being made subsequently.